rhmoller/embrace/README.md

 * numeric types may not get the best suitable Java representation
 * optional primitives are not represented as boxed types in Java

+## Notes

+* Workaround for unexpected WebIDL constructs in various specs ** Typed arrays specification states that ArrayBuffer implements Transferable, but Transferable is a typedef - not an interface.
+** HTMLCollection.namedItem() return type (Node) is not compatible with HTMLFormControlsCollection.namedItem() return type (RadioNodeList or Element)

 ## License

 This project is released as open source under the MIT License